 Honey has long been a natural super food, used in both food and as medicine in ancient cultures through today.
 When it is in its raw unprocessed state, it contains enzymes, pollen, and vitamins and minerals as well as fructose.

-Honey has been used to treat a variety of maladies:
+Honey is used to treat a variety of maladies:

 - It has been shown to lessen coughs and improve sleep in children who have coughs (source)